The changing retail leasing model

 Perhaps more interestingly, turnover-linked rents, in combination with shorter lease terms, more frequent tenant-led breaks, non-payment of rents, and uncertainty around business projections that make retail more of a volatile cash-equivalent investment, may mark the beginning of the end for the traditional income method of valuation.
 Historical modifications handled turnover income by capitalising in perpetuity at a higher rate than the yield used on the more stable base rent, but term “certains” are now much shorter, possibly even a thing of the past, and the assumption that assets are re-let at expiry is no longer defensible given the other changes experienced in the leasing market.

 So, valuers have to rise to the challenge and devise an alternative methodology to better handle the complexities emerging.
-One option may be to adapt the full income capitalization approach, used to value hotels and other going-concerns.
+One option may be to adapt the full income capitalisation approach used to value hotels and other going-concerns.
 This offers a sensible way to explicitly allow for different revenue streams, income voids and associated operational costs in shopping malls, and could be scaled back to deal with standalone units.

-Another option is the development of a Discounted Cash Flow (DCF) model which is flexible enough to handle non-recoverable costs, incentive packages and more realistic income projections.
+Another option is the development of a growth explicit Discounted Cash Flow (DCF) model which is flexible enough to handle non-recoverable costs, incentive packages and more realistic income projections.
 DCF valuations can adapt to most rental situations, not just those under turnover agreements, and can be used in combination with detailed income and value analysis and investment value appraisals.
-These are widely used outside the UK to valuation turnover details, and academics and practitioners alike have argued such a change in practice would avoid over-pricing.
+These are widely used outside the UK to value turnover deals, and academics and practitioners alike have argued such a change in practice would avoid over-pricing.
 Yet, a switch to contemporary methods will not be easy in an industry that has resisted this move for decades.

 Either valuation approach would see a fundamental change in the way the retail asset class is priced with commercial valuers not only changing their valuation method but the nature of the data they are required to collect and analyse, perhaps even leading to this branch of valuation becoming highly specialised in the same way going-concern valuations tend to be.
 It also depends on greater transparency and data sharing in the market to provide landlords and valuers access to appropriate data, although a surprising change during the pandemic was that most retailers were willing to share details of their turnover, which possibly lays the foundation for the necessary cultural shift.